Skip to main content

 • LEARNING AND RESEARCH

-It gives students the opportunity to be introduced, through research, to the social sciences, the sciences of the psyche and more generally to interdisciplinary approaches to criminal issues.
+It gives students the opportunity to be introduced, through research, to the social sciences, the sciences of the psyche and, more generally, to interdisciplinary approaches to criminal issues.

 • PROFESSIONAL SKILLS TO BE ACQUIRED

-Ability to write a research paper
+* Ability to carry out a research project

 • INTERNSHIPS AND SUPERVISED PROJECTS